dmbarbour/glas/docs/GlasDesign.md

 Manually tracing data to its sources is challenging and error-prone.
 Glas further hinders manual tracking because language module compiler functions cannot refer to file or module names.
 This ensures code can be moved or shared without changing its meaning.
 Only content-addressed provenance is possible, e.g. based on secure hash of binary, or notation within the code.

 I hope to support provenance tracking in a more systematic manner, such that all data is traced to its sources without any explicit effort by the programmers.
 This might involve something similar to [SHErrLoc project's](https://research.cs.cornell.edu/SHErrLoc/) heuristics, e.g. assuming that widely used/tested dependencies (such as language parser code) contributes 'less' as a source.

+### Computation Model

+I'm very tempted to replace the initial program model for glas systems to something more friendly for parallel/concurrent computation, preferably without relying on accelerators.
+I'm contemplating a few [alternative models](AltModels.md) but I'm not very satisfied with any particular idea.